 - One (2-ounce) bag Fritos (or other tortilla chips)

 - Shredded Cheddar cheese

 - Sour cream

 - Minced or thinly sliced jalapeños

-- 2. Spoon the chili onto the Fritos chips in the bag and top with the cheese, sour cream, and jalapeño.
-Grab your spoon and a fistful of napkins and go.
+- 2. Spoon the chili onto the chips and top with the cheese, more chips, sour cream, and jalapeño.
+Grab your spoon and a fistful of napkins and let loose.